 Cholesteatoma is an uncommon condition where a cyst-like growth develops in the ear.
-It can be a congenital problem (birth defect) but usually occurs as a complication of chronic (longstanding) ear infection.
+It can be a birth defect (congenital problem) but usually occurs as a complication of chronic (long-standing) ear infection.
 The most common symptoms are loss of hearing and a foul-smelling discharge from the ear.
-It is not a malignant (cancer) condition but is important because it can lead to serious complications such as permanent deafness and life-threatening illnesses such as meningitis.
+It is not a cancerous (malignant) condition but is important because it can lead to serious complications such as permanent deafness and life-threatening illnesses such as meningitis.

 What is the ear like and how do we hear?

-The ear is divided into three parts - the outer (external) ear, the middle ear, and the inner ear.
-The middle ear behind the eardrum (tympanic membrane) is filled with air.
+The ear is divided into three parts - the external ear, the middle ear, and the inner ear.
+The middle ear, which is behind the eardrum (the tympanic membrane) is filled with air.
 Air comes from the back of the nose up a thin channel called the Eustachian tube.
-In the middle ear there are three tiny bones (ossicles) - the malleus, incus and stapes (also known as the hammer, anvil and stirrup).
+In the middle ear there are three tiny bones (ossicles) - the hammer (malleus), anvil (incus) and stirrup (stapes).
 The inner ear includes the cochlea and semicircular canals.